On quasimorphisms and distortion in homeomorphism groups: Introduction

 The formula \eqref{Eq:GG} always defines a morphism between bounded cochains

 which, according to \cite{zbMATH07503455}, descends to a homomorphism

 We thus have a commutative diagram

-where the dashed arrow is not defined, and $Q$ denotes the space of quasimorphisms on a group in question.
+where $c$ is the comparison homomorphism, the dashed arrow is not defined, and $Q$ denotes the space of quasimorphisms on a group in question.
 However, when homeomorphisms are replaced by diffeomorphisms this arrow is well defined.
 In particular, for any quasimorphism $\varphi$ the class

 in $H^2({\rm Diff}_0(\Sigma,\mu))$.
 For homeomorphism we get classes $\C G[\delta\varphi]$ which are potentially nontrivial in $H^2({\rm Homeo}_0(\Sigma,\mu),\B R)$.